lemonyte/stegosaurus/readme.md

 - AES and image encryption
 - RSA and image encryption
 ### AES Encryption
-Recommended.
 Can encrypt text and large files.
 The AES key is encrypted with RSA encryption so data can be securely transmitted using a public key system.
+This option is recommended over RSA encryption.
 ### RSA Encryption
 Data is encrypted using only the RSA algorithm.
 Only useful for encrypting text or very small files (less than 1 KB).
 Cannot encrypt large files.
-AES is recommended over this option.
+AES encryption is recommended over this option.
 ### Image Encryption
 Data is hidden inside the RGB values of a PNG image file.
-Every byte of data takes 3 pixels to hide, which means the total amount of data that can fit into an image is `l * w / 3`, where length and width are the dimensions or resolution of the image.
+Every byte of data takes 3 pixels to hide, which means the total amount of bytes that can fit into an image is `l * w / 3`, where length and width are the dimensions or resolution of the image.
 For example:
 ```
 1920 * 1080 = 2,073,600 pixels
 2,073,600 / 3 = 691,200 bytes can fit inside